formester/formester-site/content/blog/tips-tricks-to-get-the-most-out-of-your-leads-on-formester.md

 At Formester, we have kept in mind all these know-hows, so your form-creation journey becomes easy, enjoyable and most importantly, effortless.

-If you’re already using formester, make sure you’re following all these tricks and getting the most out of your leads; and if not, let us change your mind!
+If you’re already using Formester, make sure you’re following all these tricks and getting the most out of your leads; and if not, let us change your mind!